logo

 Biography

-Sarah is a member of the Centre for Research in Higher, Adult and Vocational Education (HAVE).
-She has research interests in the areas of employability and sustainability, particularly as these relate to curriculum and pedagogy.
-Her current research focuses on two areas; employability as a strand of HEI work and sustainability as a dimension of pedagogy and practice in academic learning.
+Sarah is a member of the Learning Sciences Research Institute (LSRI).
+She has research interests in the areas of employability and sustainability, particularly as these relate to higher education curriculum and pedagogy.
+Her research focuses on two areas; the relationship of employability to academic learning within higher education curricula, and sustainability as a dimension of pedagogy and practice in academic programmes.

 Sarah served five years as Archaeology editor of Transactions of the Thoroton Society of Nottinghamshire (the county's archaeological and historical journal) and three years on the advisory panel of the Archaeology Subject Centre of the Higher Education Academy.
-She has acted as an external reader for the Journal of Education and for Studies in the Education of Adults.
-She is a doctoral studentship assessor for the Higher Education Academy and an advisor for the HEA's Green Academy change programme.
+She has been a doctoral studentship assessor for the Higher Education Academy, an advisor for the HEA's Green Academy change programme and a member of the expert panel working with the QAA to develop guidance on the integration of Education for Sustainable Development into academic programmes and pedagogy.

 Expertise Summary